 Any student who is a qualified individual with a disability may request reasonable accommodations to assist with providing equal access to educational opportunities.
 Students should contact the Accommodations Coordinator as soon as possible to provide documentation and make necessary arrangements.
 Once that process is completed, appropriate verification will be provided to the student and instructor.
-Please note that instructors are not required to provide classroom accommodations to students until appropriate verification has been provided by the disabilities@mclennan.edu 254-299-8122 Room 319, Student Services Center
+Please note that instructors are not required to provide classroom accommodations to students until appropriate verification has been provided by the Accommodations Coordinator.

-Accommodations Coordinator.
 Instructors should not provide accommodations unless approved by the Accommodations Coordinator.
 For additional information, please visit mclennan.edu/disability.